Perkins-Fund/API-Docs/TRACEIX/README.md

 Success:

-**NOTE:** If the status is completed, the results will be the results from the endpoint for capa and exif.
+**NOTE:** When the status is completed, related classification and metadata can be retrieved using the hash search and extraction endpoints below.

 ```json
 {